Justin-Insight/client-training/src/pages/the-meat-block.md

 1. Type in the Username for your new account
 2. Enter in the Email address of the new user
 3. Enter in a First and Last name to make it clear who you are creating the account for
 4. Select the type of role that you want to give the new user.
 You will likely want to choose Store Manager or Author depending on what they are going to be doing on the website.
-Read more about <a href="https://docs.woocommerce.com/document/roles-capabilities/" target="_blank" rel="noopener noreferrer">WooCommerce Roles</a> and <a href="https://wordpress.org/support/article/roles-and-capabilities/" target="_blank" rel="noopener noreferrer">WordPress Roles</a>.
+Read more about <a href="https://docs.woocommerce.com/document/roles-capabilities/" target="_blank" rel="noopener noreferrer" class="external">WooCommerce Roles</a> and <a href="https://wordpress.org/support/article/roles-and-capabilities/" target="_blank" rel="noopener noreferrer" class="external">WordPress Roles</a>.